Councilman Aaron Banks hosts town hall

 Drainage and sewage are also issues that neighbors say are plaguing ward six residents.

-Councilman Banks says the city is aware of many of the problem areas for drainage and sewage, and plans are in the works to fix them.
+Councilman Banks said the city is aware of many of the problem areas for drainage and sewage, and plans are in the works to fix them.